 …a miscellany today…largely from tag surfing today while waiting for slow sites to load…

-I don’t agree with everything in this post from Rebecca Griffin but the information on the real cost of this Afghan War helps add perspective when we question the aims of the conflict – if the aim is really to counter Al-Qaeda, then for these $$$ could we not be smarter about it: Jim Gant’s Tribal Engagement Team concept starts to look even better…I do think, though, it reading posts like Rebecca’s, we need to cognisant of what Afghanistan might be like if the US (and nato in deliberate lower case) wasn’t there and how a withdrawal will actually work – we don’t want to be seeing helicopters off the Embassy roof again and dealing with a another generation of ‘boat people’….
+I don’t agree with everything in this post from Rebecca Griffin but the information on the real cost of this Afghan War helps add perspective when we question the aims of the conflict – if the aim is really to counter Al-Qaeda, then for these $$$ could we not be smarter about it: Jim Gant’s Tribal Engagement Team concept starts to look even better…I do think, though, if reading posts like Rebecca’s, we need to remain cognisant of what Afghanistan might be like if the US (and nato in deliberate lower case) wasn’t there and how a withdrawal will actually work – we don’t want to be seeing helicopters off the Embassy roof again and dealing with a another generation of ‘boat people’….

 Keeping with a COIN theme, People First provides some guidance on using the ‘New Social Media (NSM)’.
 Interesting in its own right but, still thinking COIN, do these sound familiar (direct quotes in italics):